yakimka/tv_program_manager/README.rst

 Description:
 """"""""""""
-This program allows you to export xml with tv program to the database and manage it.
+This program allows you to import xml with TV program to the database and manage it.

-For default program use mysql database.
+For default program support only mysql database.

 Supports only python3.